Notary in Brighton

 Petra Edwards, Associate Solicitor and Notary Public with Mayo Wynne Baxter, qualified as a solicitor in 2000.
 Petra has 18 year’s experience in all aspects of residential property and has dealt with everything from high value rural properties to small terraced first time buyer properties, her clients have ranged from experienced property developers to first time buyers.

 She’s very familiar will sales purchases, mortgages, flats, houses and farms – numerous and various!
 Plus, she has also acted for offshore clients in more complicated property re-organisations.

 Petra believes in being friendly, approachable and down to earth; “buying and selling a property can be a stressful experience and I like to do what I can to make it less so, even enjoyable!”

-There are no set charges.
 Fees will be appropriate to the level of service offered and in accordance with the rules made by our regulators.
-For most matters a set fee will be agreed in advance.
-For more complex matters the fee will be assessed on the time involved and complexity of the transaction.
+For most matters, a set fee will be agreed in advance.
+For more complex matters, the fee will be assessed on the time involved and complexity of the transaction.